pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=600 src="images/detached_head.png"> </p>

 ***You are in "detached HEAD" state***.
 Normally HEAD points to a particular branch reference.
-This branch reference points to the laterst commit of the branch.
-When we are checking out a commit we actually detach head from pointing to a branch reference and istead make it point to a particular commit.
-In fact if now naviagte to the .git/HEAD directory we will see that HEAD has the value of the commit hash we are checking out and not a pointer to the branch (e.g refs/heads/master)
+This branch reference points to the latest commit of the branch.
+When we are checking out a commit we actually detach the head from pointing to a branch reference and instead make it point to a particular commit.
+In fact if we now navigate to the .git/HEAD directory we will see that HEAD has the value of the commit hash we are checking out and not a pointer to the branch (e.g. refs/heads/master)

-Now if we do ```git log``` we will see all the previus commits of the one we are cheking out.
+Now if we do ```git log``` we will see all the previous commits of the one we are checking out.
 In other words we had "travelled" back in time.

 <p align="center"> <img title="a title" alt="Alt text" width=600 src="images/time_travel_commit.png"> </p>

-## Reataching the HEAD
+## Reattaching the HEAD

-To reatach the HEAD all we have to do is to use the
+To reattach the HEAD all we have to do is to use the

 ```
 git switch <branch-name>